aklump/website-htaccess/README.md

 A helper script for htaccess files.

-* Allows you to include .htaccess files in other .htaccess files.
+* Allows you to include _.htaccess_ files in other _.htaccess_ files.
-* Work with smaller files then combine on build.
+* Work with smaller files then combine using `./bin/htaccess build`
-* Share common snippets across different .htaccess files.
+* Share common snippets across different _.htaccess_ files.
-* Merge in remote content on build (think Drupal web root .htaccess + custom .htaccess directives).
+* Merge in remote _.htaccess_ source files on build (think Drupal web root _.htaccess_ + custom _.htaccess _directives).
 * Manage banned IPs in a separate file or add them to the YAML configuration.
-* Includes other shortcut tools to help with code generation.
+* Includes other shortcut tools to help with .htaccess management of your websites.

 **Visit <https://aklump.github.io/htaccess> for full documentation.**